percona/everest-doc/docs/index.md

 ## Ready to test drive Percona Everest?

 How about checking Percona Everest features in action?

-Get started by [installing Percona Everest](../docs/get-started/quickstart.md) and [manage your first cluster](../docs/cluster-management.md)!
+Get started by [Install Percona Everest](../docs/quickstart-guide/quick-install.md) and [Manage your first cluster](../docs/use/cluster-management.md)!